topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 }
 ```

-### Get the capacity of nodes for Dynamic Provisioning
+### Get the capacity of nodes for dynamic provisioning

 Add `CSIStorageCapacity` to the return value of the `volumeBinder.hasEnoughCapacity` method.
-This returns the `DynamicProvision.Capacity` field in the case of Dynamic Provisioning.
+This returns the `DynamicProvision.Capacity` field in the case of dynamic provisioning.

 ```diff
 - func (b *volumeBinder) hasEnoughCapacity(provisioner string, claim *v1.PersistentVolumeClaim, storageClass *storagev1.StorageClass, node *v1.Node) (bool, error) {